logo

 A long awaited journey up one of Banff’s more remote and hard to access mountains.

-Exploration in the Heart the Park
+Exploring the Heart the Park

 A 3.5 day journey into the heart of Banff National Park triangulated by the Pipestone, Clearwater and Siffleur Rivers.